-- You cannot ask: Is light a wave or a particle: answer is "yes" - Einstein/Planck suggest light (wave) has some particle properties: "particle" of light is photon (γ : gamma) - so maybe electron (particle) has some wave properties - Wave particle duality: - All fundamental (i.e small!) particles also act like waves (what is an electron?...) and waves act like particles.
+- You cannot ask: Is light a wave or a particle: answer is "yes" - so maybe electron (particle) has some wave properties - All fundamental (i.e small!) particles also act like waves (what is an electron?...) and waves act like particles.